Time-Dependent Dephasing and Quantum Transport: Example: Controlled Quantum System

-is an environment-induced time-dependent energy shift.
-As mentioned before, in Eqs.(\ref{gammat}) and (\ref{st}), $J$ and $\theta$ are fully controlled parameters.
+is a time-dependent dephasing rate, and~ is an environment-induced time-dependent energy shift.
+As mentioned before, in~ \mbox{Equations~(\ref{gammat}) and (\ref{st})}, $J$ and $\theta$ are fully controlled~parameters.

-First of all, it is worth studying the behaviour of the function $\gamma_i(t)$ in Eq.\eqref{gammat}, which is an odd and periodic function satisfying the condition for a completely positive evolution for any value of $\gamma_i \ge 0$ as discussed in section \ref{scnm}.
+First, it is worth studying the behavior of the function $\gamma_i(t)$ in Equation \eqref{gammat}, which is a periodic function satisfying the condition for a completely positive evolution for any value of $\gamma_i \ge 0$ as discussed in Section~\ref{scnm}.
 In all the plots in this section, we will consider $J=1$.
-In Fig. \ref{Gammas}, we plot $\gamma_i(t)$ for several values of the parameter $\theta$ while keeping $\gamma _i= 0$.
+In Figure~\ref{Gammas}, we plot $\gamma_i(t)$ for several values of the parameter $\theta$ while keeping $\gamma _i= 0$.

-We can see that, for $\gamma_i = 0$ the system is always non-Markovian, and its non-Markovianity increases as $\theta$ increases in the interval $[0, \pi/2]$.
-For simplicity, we assume that all $\gamma_i = \gamma$ so that all $\gamma_i(t)$ are the same.
-Thus, the whole chain will be subjected to the following total master equation, which also takes into account the coupling to the incoherent energy sources responsible for injection and extraction of energy, as described before,
+We can see that, for~$\gamma_i = 0$ the system is always non-Markovian, and~its non-Markovianity increases as $\theta$ increases in the interval $[0, \pi/2]$.
+For simplicity, we assume that $\gamma_i = \gamma$ so that all $\gamma_i(t)$ are the same.
+Thus, the~whole chain will be subjected to the following total master equation, which also takes into account the coupling to the incoherent energy sources responsible for injection and extraction of energy, as~described~before,

-\subsection{Non-symmetric configuration}
+\subsection{Non-Symmetric~Configuration}

-We now focus on the model with time-dependent dephasing as described by Eqs. (\ref{gammat}), (\ref{st}) and \eqref{MasterControlled}.
-First, we consider $\gamma = 0$ in Eq. \eqref{gammat}.
-In Fig. \ref{DAT}, we have the current $\tilde{J}_{\hat{N}}$ plotted as a function of $\theta$, see the solid green line.
-We see that non-Markovian dephasing assisted transport happens, as the maximum of the current is associated with a value $\theta \neq 0$.
-This is similar to the behavior discussed before and illustrated in Fig. \ref{SUM}, but here $\theta$ is the parameter controlling the non-Markovian dephasing.
-In other words, by increasing $\theta$, one increases the presence of non-Markovian dephasing in the system's evolution.
+We now focus on the model with time-dependent dephasing as described by Equations~\eqref{gammat}--\eqref{MasterControlled}.
+First, we consider $\gamma = 0$ in Equation \eqref{gammat}.
+In Figure~\ref{DAT}, we have the current $\tilde{J}_{\hat{N}}$ plotted as a function of $\theta$---see the solid green line.
+We see that non-Markovian dephasing-assisted transport happens, as~the maximum of the current is associated with a value $\theta \neq 0$.
+This is similar to the behavior discussed before and illustrated in \mbox{Figure~\ref{SUM}}, but~here $\theta$ is the parameter controlling the non-Markovian dephasing.
+In other words, by~increasing $\theta$ in the range shown, one increases the presence of non-Markovian dephasing in the system's~evolution.